Desert Caves and Caving

 - Tonto National Monument: SR 88, 90 miles east of Phoenix

-Most of California's caves occur in the limestone formations of ther Sierra Nevada's Kings Canyon and Sequoia national parks.
+Most of California's caves occur in the limestone formations of its Sierra Nevada's Kings Canyon and Sequoia national parks.
 Santa Cruz and Siskiuyou counties also have many caves.
 In the northeast corner of the state, Lava Beds National Monument has many lava tube caves open to the public.

 - Mitchell Caverns: Northwest of Essex off I-40